epics-base/pvxs/documentation/overview.rst

             // also handles local errors
         }

+With PVXS, Get completion is notified through an callback functor set with `pvxs::client::GetBuilder::result`, which will throw an exception if a local or remote error has occurred.

-This `pvxs::Value::ifMarked` method allows the lookup and test to be combined.
+The `pvxs::Value::ifMarked` method allows the lookup and test to be combined.
 It is also possible to test separately with the `pvxs::Value::isMarked` method.

 Tracking changed fields